 Film equipment insurance might be cheaper than you think

-- Lights and reflectors
+- Lenses and filters

 - Audio recorders

-- Boom poles, tripods, and dollies
+- Boom poles, tripods, grip gear, and dollies

-- Computers, editing software, and hard drives
+- Computers, editing software, and external hard drives

 - Cables, batteries, and camera bags